Overview of the Balanced Scorecard Framework

 Specifically, the main benefit of the Balanced Scorecard is likely to come less from the creation of the perspectives themselves (which are fairly natural and obvious categorizations for most businesses), but rather from the strategic management process using the perspectives as stages.

-Implementing the Balanced Scorecard for your Business
+Implementing the Balanced Scorecard Example

 We're going to break down the process of implementing the Balanced Scorecard into two key areas.
 In reality there are lots of micro-steps in between, but this should give you a pretty good starting point.